Attempto/ACE-in-GF/tests/README.md

   * sentence-initial function words are lowercased
   * punctuation marks are separated from the words

-Results with the large Clex as the lexicon:
+Results (somewhat older) with the large Clex as the lexicon:

   * Parsed: 1212
   * NOT parsed: 1560